adblockplus/web.adblockplus.org/README.md

   file extension).
 By default the `default` template is used for all pages.
 * `title`: The locale string to be used as page title.
 By default the `title` string is used.
-* `page`: Page name, this can be changed to allow multiple pages to share the same locale file.
+* `localefile`: Locale file to be used, by default the name of the locale file matches page name.
+* `noheading`: Setting this to any value will make sure no heading is displayed.
+  By default a `<h1>` tag with the page title is added above the content.
-* `toc`: This can be set to `false` to prevent a table of contents from being generated.
+* `notoc`: Setting this to any value will prevent a table of contents from being generated.
 By default a table of contents is always generated if the page contains any headers with an `id` attribute.

+The following tag inserts an include file into the page (can be in a different format):

+    <? include foo ?>

+Include files should be placed into the `includes` directory of the repository.
+In the case above the contents of `includes/foo.md` or `includes/foo.tmpl` will be inserted (whichever is present).

 ### Markdown format (md) ###